 The primary aims of the Oregon State University Graduate School are to prepare students to create new knowledge and to assist students in acquiring specialized knowledge in one or more disciplines(s).
 At the same time, graduate programs may provide the student with the opportunity to acquire an educational background broader than his or her specialty.
 The Graduate School and graduate programs provide additional opportunities to learn and practice vital professional and leadership skills.

 The graduate educational process is designed to help the student attain a high level of scholarship.
 The student is assisted in developing the skills of assimilation, interpretation, organization, evaluation, and application of knowledge.
 Such scholarship increases the student's breadth of learning and prepares him or her for roles of leadership and participation in the broader areas of culture and society.
 The ideal graduate program permits the student to specialize, but at the same time develop a broad educational base.

 The communication of new knowledge to both technical and non-technical audiences is an important part of the educational process.
 Creating, interpreting, and communicating knowledge are related processes at OSU.
 The Graduate School provides opportunities for students to develop these skills.
 Graduate students have the opportunity to distinguish themselves from their peers by taking advantage of a broad range of additional educational offerings.
 These include professional and leadership skills vital for student success in their future employment.

 Mission, Goals, and Values

-Oregon State University is a comprehensive, public, research-intensive university and a member of the Oregon University System serving as the state's land, sea, space and sun grant institution—one of only two universities with such designation in the country (Cornell University in Ithaca, NY, is the other).
+Oregon State University is a comprehensive, public, research-intensive university and a member of the Oregon University System serving as the state's land, sea, space and sun grant institution—one of only two universities with such designation in the country.
 OSU programs and faculty are located in every county of the state and are dedicated to investigating the state's greatest challenges.
 OSU considers the state of Oregon its campus and works in partnership with the P–12 school system, Oregon community colleges and other OUS institutions to provide access to high quality educational programs.
 Strong collaborations with industry and state and federal agencies drive OSU's research enterprise.